top of page

 If you want to confer rite of passage on your brand new daughter, you want a brit habat (Baby naming) which allows you to plan almost any appropriate ceremony you prefer.
 You are not locked into eight days after birth but can schedule a time most convenient for family and friends (not to mention mother and daughter).
 This can take place at home or at a synagogue, usually only during a Torah service.

 A number of candles may be lit in baby's honor and remembering the generations that have gone before, relatives you hope are looking down and being happy that Jewish tradition continues in the family.
 These can include accompanying readings or be simply done in silence.
-Hazzan often brings his guitar to baby namings and offers a song that welcomes and blesses her.
+Rabbi Glantz often brings his guitar to baby namings and offers a song that welcomes and blesses her.

 Finally, we come to the celebratory meal and party, the s'eudat mitzvah, appropriate for both boys and girls.